hassan-pmp/pmp/til.md

 # Topics for Learning
 ---
+# 17.07.2023 Fail Better: Closed loop systems: Lesson_2
+- The key is to think about whether you're working in a closed loop system.
+- A closed loop is when you're working in an environment that's rigid and unable to change.
+These systems usually have fixed inflexible processes.
+They don't change when you learn something new.
+These systems are not responsive and they don't create any feedback.
+- E.X: The health care system in the United States, The system relies on fixed processes.
+There aren't a lot of practices in place to see if these processes still make sense.
+- On the other hand, air travel in the United States is a good example of an **open loop system**.
+There are robust processes in place to make sure that any error is recorded.
+Each pilot benefits from other pilots' hard-learned lessons.
+- That's why closed loop systems are much more dangerous than open loop systems.
+If the people within the system don't get good feedback, then they never make any progress.
+-
+So if you're working in an organization, you have to create a mechanism for people to learn from their mistakes.
+You need to create an open loop system which learns from constant feedback.
+If you create a closed loop system, then your organization will be doomed to repeat the same mistakes.
+When making personal decisions, try to make sure that you understand when you've made a mistake, then use these smaller failures to learn from your mistakes.
+Try to get feedback from other people and apply any lessons that you've learned.
+# 17.07.2023 Fail Better: Non/Linear failure: Lesson_1
+-  **Linear failure** is when you make a mistake where you know the right answer.
+These are usually much easier to fix.
+-  **Everything we know in aviation was because someone somewhere died.
+We have purchased these lessons at great cost**.
+-  linear failure has a clear cause and you can improve your outcomes by getting feedback and learning from mistakes.
+That means that when you're working for an organization, you need to capture your failures.
+The more mistakes you make, the tougher it'll be to fail the same way.
+-  Also, it means that at a personal level, you want to understand why you made mistakes.
+You must accept your mistakes and use them as opportunities to improve.
+If you don't acknowledge mistakes, then you're just in danger of repeating them.
+-  With linear failure, the more mistakes you make, the more you can improve your outcomes.
+This is a huge advantage.
+It's not something you'll necessarily be able to do with nonlinear failures.
+These types of failures can have several causes.
+They're often difficult to predict or even recognize.
+-  Most people think that failure is the opposite of success, but that's not usually the case.
+-  Organizations that drive to make things faster and cheaper can sow the seeds for **nonlinear failure**.
+-  One of the ways that you can avoid drifting into failure is to reconsider what it means to optimize.
+-  Many organizations drift into failure by trying to make their processes more efficient.
+They streamline their organization.
+They want to know the exact expense to deliver their products.
+But maybe a better way to think about optimization is to think about the way your organization handles uncertainty.
+Instead of trying to perfect your process, you can build up extra resilience for employees to handle changes.
+-  In fact, most personal failures come from a combination of several related events.
+So you might simultaneously lose your job and have a family member who needs care.
+So it wasn't linear, but instead a relationship between different events.
+So when you think about failure, you shouldn't imagine it as a different path from success.
+Instead, you should think of it as currents that drift towards failure.
+-  You can drift into failure without really knowing that you're off course.
+One of the ways that you can avoid drifting into failure is to reconsider what it means to optimize.
+-  Many organizations drift into failure by trying to make their processes more efficient.
+They streamline their organization.
+They want to know the exact expense to deliver their products.
+But maybe a better way to think about optimization is to think about the way your organization handles uncertainty.
+Instead of trying to perfect your process, you can build up extra resilience for employees to handle changes.
+-  Linear failure can be traced back to one event.
+It could be a broken part or someone who made a crucial mistake.
+-  Nonlinear failure is often a combination of several related events.
+Most of the time these are events that are difficult to predict.
+Most people approach nonlinear failure the same way as linear failure.
+They break the failure down into a series of steps and try to figure out the cause.
+- So the best way to understand failure is to try and eliminate these traditional notions of figuring out what happened.
+Don't think of it in terms of blame or cause.
+Instead, think of failure as an opportunity to understand and improve.

 # 19.06.2023 Leadership_Masterclass: Styles for your boss: Lesson_10
 - **Motivated, Not Competent**:  There'll be some things that you are motivated to do, but you're just not very competent.
 What is it that you are interested in but you're not very good at?
 - **Motivated & Competent**: This is stuff that you are really good at, and you're also motivated to do.